links-ads/ermes-message-broker/README.md

 ### SSL Authentication

-RabbitMQ is configured to use the default SSL port on `5671`, while `nginx` acts as reverse proxy.
+RabbitMQ is configured to use the default SSL port on `5671` for AMQP, while `nginx` acts as reverse proxy for the web UI.

+Authentication is enabled through the `PLAIN` and `EXTERNAL` mechanisms.
+ - `PLAIN` requires simple **username** and **password** authentication, with an empty SSL context.
-Authentication is enabled through the `EXTERNAL` mechanism, which requires the client to provide a valid SSL certificate to connect to the broker, where the Common Name (CN) must match the username.
+ - `EXTERNAL` is instead a key-based authentication, requiring `client_certificate.pem` and `client_key.pem`, similar to a SSH public key authentication.
+In this case, the certificate's Common Name (CN) in the client certificate must match the RabbitMQ username.

 To facilitate the certificate generation, a script is provided in the [certs](certs/) folder, using `openssl` to generate the necessary files.